Protect Your Finances While Traveling

 Safeguard Important Documents

 Most of us have heard horror stories about—or experienced firsthand—the loss or theft of vital travel documents abroad.
-Prior to departure, make copies of essential documents such as your passport, visa, driver’s license, travel insurance, and credit cards.
+Before departure, make copies of essential documents like your passport, visa, driver’s license, travel insurance, and credit cards.
 Store these copies in a secure location, separate from the originals.
 It’s also a good idea to have digital copies stored in a secure cloud service.
 In the unfortunate instance that your documents are lost or stolen, having backup copies will expedite the process of replacement and minimize potential disruptions to your trip.

 Reach out to a GreenPath counselor to put together a vacation friendly budget.
 The call is free and 100% confidential.